Swift-Universe/Swift-Tensor/README.md

 3 3 3
 **/

-// Modify the `Tensor` values using subscript syntax: for i in 0..<min(matrix.shape[0], matrix.shape[1]) {
+// Modify the matrix's values using subscript syntax: for i in 0..<min(matrix.shape[0], matrix.shape[1]) {
     matrix[i, i] = 1
 }